certara/pyDarwin/docs/Example1.rst

     [11:16:28] Best overall fitness = 4818.765529, iteration 0, model 47
     [11:16:28] Elapsed time = 12.8 minutes

-and the final best model files and a list of all runs (results.csv) can be found in the output folder.
+The final best model files and a list of all runs (results.csv) can be found in the output folder.